Waiting for the next season of the walking dead, while everyone else is watching it? Not gonna happen.

 Say, you have this YouTube video which is not available in your country.
 Then, simply copy its URL in your clipboard and then head over to Google.
 Type in proxies websites and hit enter.

 Now, most of these proxies services often get shut down once they become popular, so there is no single name that I can suggest.
 Google search is the best option.
 Though this one working fine for a few years now.

 So, try the first few links in the Google search (the first one works most of the time.)
 Paste the URL of the YouTube video in the search box present in proxy websites.
 Switch to supported country.
 And that’s it.
 Now, you can easily stream that video.

 The advantage of using Proxy sites is – they are free, quick and easy to use.
 But the downside is – they only work on your current browser and not the whole computer.
 Also, you can’t use proxy sites on big video sites like – Netflix or Hulu, etc, where the content is hidden behind the login wall.

 VPN or virtual private network is a popular way to bypass geo-restrictions.
 Like proxies, VPN also spoofs your IP address and thus changing your location.

 But unlike proxy sites, that can only work on the browser level, VPN can also work on the system level (if you use their desktop tool).
 This means every app on your computer or smartphone can change its IP address.
 So if you want to stream content from other countries on Netflix, you will need a VPN.

 Well, there is no one answer to this.
 There are many players in the market.
 Some are FREE and others are PAID.
 Each having their own pros and cons.

-However, if you are looking for decent free VPN, I recommend TunnelBear.
+However, if you are looking for a decent free VPN, I recommend TunnelBear.
 In the free account, you get 500 MB bandwidth.
-Or you can try Hotspot Shield (has ads) Some older guides suggests Hola free VPN.
+Or you can try Hotspot Shield (has ads) Some older guides suggest Hola free VPN.
 Avoid that, it’s not safe.